 An employer can’t generally go into an employee's home without their consent unless allowed by law (eg if the employer is also the landlord and is entering the house legally), even if the employer thinks the employee has stolen their property.
 In this instance the employer should involve the police.

-Monitoring and filming employees at work
+Monitoring and filming employees during work

 If you think surveillance monitoring is appropriate, use the following approach: